lokkju/pixilate/README.md

 ## Technology
 - Mithril.js SPA
 - AWS Cognito with Facebook Login for authentication and authorization
-- AWS S3 for secure media storage
+- AWS S3 for secure media storage, one S3 bucket per group for ease of control
 - AWS CloudFormation for configuring AWS resources and permissions
 - AWS Lambdas for any needed server processes.
 None are anticipated for the immidiate stages of the project